YuranShi/cosi-150b-final-project/README.md

 COSI 150B Final Project Report
 ==
-This repository was adapted and modified from the code from [A Deep Multimodal Approach for Cold-start Music Recommendation](https://dl.acm.org/doi/10.1145/3125486.3125492).
+This repository was adapted and modified from [A Deep Multimodal Approach for Cold-start Music Recommendation](https://dl.acm.org/doi/10.1145/3125486.3125492).

 ## Dataset